Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 The Miradore Mobile Device Management package is an online service and it is free of charge.
 Miradore actually has three levels of service, with the two higher plans available for a fee.
 Those paid plans consist of the Business Edition, which costs $1 per device, and the Enterprise Edition, which costs $2 per device.
 All plans can manage Windows 10 and macOS computers and mobile devices running iOS and Android.

-With the free MDM you get just about all of the security features available on all Miradore plans.
+With the free MDM you get just about all of the device security features available on all Miradore plans.
 These include end-to-end encryption and remote control functions.
 Those remote access functions allow you to lock or wipe a lost device, reset its password, or even bypass any hardware password set by the user.
 You can make the device sound an alarm, which is useful to help a user to locate a misplaced device or to deter a thief.

 A map in the dashboard shows exactly where all of your devices are located.
 The device can send notifications of any status changes to the control console.

 The configuration process with Miradore is enrollment-based.
-That is, you don’t configure all the devices, but you invite each user to set up the device with the Miradore client in order to access your network.
+That is, you don’t configure all the devices, but you invite each user to set up the device with the Miradore client to access your network.
 Those configurations can include secure email apps, wifi protection, and a VPN service.
 The VPN is only available for iOS devices.

 If you want to include mobile application management, sign up for the enterprise plan.
 Containerization, which partitions user-owned devices to only allow company-approved apps access to business resources, is reserved for the Enterprise plan.
 The creation of business policies to enforce different usage procedures according to device type/ownership is only available with the Enterprise package.